 • Closed claim notifications

-Note: Some companies require claims to be filed within maximum 6 – 12 months after the time of loss.
-If filing past that period get an explanation as to why delay in filing for company consideration.
+Note: Some companies require claims to be filed within 6-12 months after the time of loss.
+If filing past that period, get an explanation why there was a delay in filing, for company consideration.
 Make sure you identify all Cat claims, if it was a big weather event, make sure the date you choose is the right date, as Cat claims in most cases will not count against your Loss ratios.